hzqst/MetaHookSv/Renderer.md

 `brightness` is to shift up the lightgamma and make lightmaps brighter.

-`r_alpha_shift` is to shift up the alpha used in alpha-blend, to correct the brightness of alpha-blend result.

-`r_additive_shift` is to shift up the alpha used in additive-blend, to correct the brightness of additive-blend result.

-`r_blend_gamma` is to blend colors in gamma space instead of linear space. this may increase GPU usage.
+`r_blend_gamma 0 / 1` set 1 to blend transparent objects in gamma space instead of linear space. `r_blend_gamma 1` is the default policy used by vanilla GoldSrc and the blending result is limited to 1.0 in case of overbright.

 ## FOV (Field of View)